CaoTrongThang/OsuGMLobbyHosting/README.md

 ## Overview

 This project is an advanced Osu!
 Hosting Lobby that uses AI to efficiently manage the lobby.
-The AI automates various tasks like player management, map selection, and more.
+The AI mostly will help players to use command.
 Additionally, it integrates with Discord, sending real-time updates about the lobby's status via embeds.
 Whether you're hosting a casual lobby or a competitive match, this project ensures everything runs smoothly.

 ## Features